Buhari Appoints Umar-Sadiq as NSIA MD

 He was also a part of the Presidential Infrastructure Development Fund, an investment fund focused on the actualisation of five strategic nationwide projects in the transportation and power sectors, and has a vast experience in investment and infrastructure industry.

-Mrs. Makoju is a financial expert with wide experience in financial risk management, while Owodunni is a professional of 18 years standing in the financial services sector, with emphasis in investment management, risk management and treasury.
+Mrs. Bisi Makoju is a financial expert with wide experience in financial risk management, while Mr. Kolawole Owodunni is a professional of 18 years standing in the financial services sector, with emphasis in investment management, risk management and treasury.

-They are all expected to help steer and transform the investment and infrastructure industry and propel the sector to a high pedestal, the statement said.
+They new all expected to help steer and transform the investment and infrastructure industry and propel the sector to a high pedestal, the statement said.